DASA-Design/PyDASA/README.md

       1. conversion.py unit conversion handler for the solver, OUT OF SCOPE for now!!!❌
       2. scenario.py:  contains the Sensitivity class for understanding variance in the coefficients. ✅
-      3. simulation.py: monte carlo slmulator for one coefficient🔶👨‍💻 ⚠️WORKING HERE!!!⚠️
+      3. simulation.py: monte carlo slmulator for one coefficient. ✅

       ---
    2. **buckingham**